 startosinstall requires that all additional packages be Distribution-style packages (typically built with

 productbuild) and not component-style packages (typically built with

 pkgbuild).
 This means that packages you use successfully with

 bootstrappr (or Imagr or Munki) won't necessarily work with

 installr; those other tools can install component-style packages.

 startosinstall will fail with an error if given component-style packages to install.

 If your packages just have payloads, they should work fine.
-Pre- and postinstall scripts need to be checked to not use absolute paths to the current startup volume.
-The installer system passes the target volume in the third argument
+You should check that pre- and post-install scripts do not use absolute paths to the current startup volume.
+The installer system passes the target volume in the third argument (

 installr is particularly useful with Macs with T2 chips, which do not support NetBoot, and are tricky to get to boot from external media.
-To use installr to install macOS and additional packages on a T2 Mac, you'd boot into Recovery (Command-R at start up), and mount the installr disk and run installr.
+To use installr to install macOS and additional packages on a T2 Mac, you'd boot into Recovery (Command-R at startup), mount the installr disk, and run installr.